 For instance, go to the Articles & Databases page and click the Subject menu box.
-Then click on the Science menu item.
-This will bring up only those databases concerned with the hard sciences including mathematics.
-Another area that might be of use is Technology.
-Remember: just because it doesn’t say MATHEMATICS doesn’t mean it can’t be relevant to what you are doing.
+Then click on the Health menu item.
+This will bring up only those databases concerned with the health sciences including physiology.
+Other subject areas that might apply to health science researchers would be Science or Social Sciences or Psychology.
+Remember: just because it doesn’t say HEALTH SCIENCE or PHYSIOLOGY doesn’t mean it can’t be relevant to what you are doing.
 Do not neglect a source because it does not seem to fit your conception of what you want.

 More focused/in depth: